 The whole time you have a guide, and in reality, it’s not me.

-You have no choice but to do a guided tour and you learn many facts about Hobbiton as well as the Lord of the Rings films.
-Being a Lord of the Rings nerd, I knew some of these facts but, I was surprised by how much I didn’t know.
+You have no choice but to do a guided tour of this New Zealand landmark. and you learn many facts about Hobbiton as well as the Lord of the Rings films.
+Being a Lord of the Rings nerd, I knew some of these fun facts examples but, I was surprised by how much I didn’t know.